pgimby/pjl-web/README.md

 ### Properties

 ##### _labItem.id_num
-> A string holding an integer between 0001 and 9999 inclusive.
+> An integer between 0001 and 9999 inclusive.
 These are ID numbers and are unique to each lab.

 ##### _labItem.name